barbosa/GBSlideOutToUnlockView/README.md

 ![Component example](https://raw.github.com/barbosa/GBSlideOutToUnlockView/master/screenshot.gif)

+*Note: The "Unlocked/did not unlock" label is presented only in the Example project.
+It is not contained inside the component.*

 ## Usage

 To create a **slide to unlock** component programmatically, just instantiate a new `GBSlideOutToUnlockView` with a frame and add it to some view, for example: